Neurology and neurosurgery in Riverside, California

 Our Stroke and Brain Injury Support Group

-The Neuroscience Center has partnered with the Joe Niekro Foundation (JNF) to offer a Stroke and Brain Injury Support Group to patients, families and caregivers.
+The Neuroscience Center offers a Stroke and Brain Injury Support Group to patients, families and caregivers.
 Our support group helps people who have been affected by conditions like a brain aneurysm, stroke or AVM.

 Our meetings address topics such as: